 - Ensure reports respond to the priorities and questions accordingly

 We had a good discussion around technology, and how to create effective visuals with performance measurement data (which I explain later in this post).
-We use a variety of programs, depending on the purpose and audience, including excel, visio, tableau and Illustrator.
+We use a variety of programs and software like hcp virtual event planning, depending on the purpose and audience, including excel, visio, tableau and Illustrator.

 Here is a (light) synopsis of our presentation.